-The Fund is subject to prepayment risk, which is the chance that during periods of falling interest rates, homeowners will refinance their mortgages before their maturity dates, resulting in prepayment of mortgage-backed securities held by a fund.
-A fund would then lose any price appreciation above the mortgage's principal and the underlying fund would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the fund's income.
-Such prepayments and subsequent reinvestments would also increase a fund's portfolio turnover rate.
+The Fund is subject to call risk, which is the chance that during periods of falling interest rates, issuers of callable bonds may call (redeem) securities with higher coupon rates or interest rates before their maturity dates.
+A fund would then lose any price appreciation above the bond's call price and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in income.